 Symptoms of non-Hodgkin lymphoma

 Non-Hodgkin lymphoma can cause different symptoms depending on where it is found in the body.
-The most common symptom is a painless swelling of a lymph node (e.g. in the neck, underarm or groin).
+The most common symptom is a painless swelling in the lymph node (e.g. in the neck, underarm or groin).

 These symptoms are common to many conditions, such as the flu or a virus.
-If you are concerned, make an appointment to see your general practitioner (GP).
+If you have any symptoms without an obvious cause, make an appointment to see your general practitioner (GP).

 Download a PDF booklet on this topic.